It also sets a basic allowance for MPs and determines their superannuation.

 If during the term of a determination new facts, information or matters arise the Authority can amend the determination if it considers at the time that the matters meet the statutory criteria to warrant a change.

-Remuneration Authority (Members of Parliament Remuneration) Amendment Bill (No 2) - NZ Legislation(external link)
+Remuneration Authority (Members of Parliament Remuneration) Amendment Bill (No 2) – New Zealand Legislation(external link)